josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 bus.
 Implementing a custom message bus just means creating a class that fulfills the API specified by the abstract MessageBus class.

-If you're implementing your MessageBus in Dart you can extend the `GenericMessageBus` class included in angular. if you do this, you don't need to implement zone or channel support yourself.
+If you are implementing your MessageBus in Dart you can extend the `GenericMessageBus` class included in angular. if you do this, you do not need to implement zone or channel support yourself.
 You only need to implement a `MessageBusSink` that extends `GenericMessageBusSink` and a `MessageBusSource` that extends `GenericMessageBusSource`.
 The `MessageBusSink` must override the `sendMessages` method.
 This method is given a list of serialized messages that it is required to send through the sink.

-Once you've implemented your custom MessageBus in either TypeScript, you must provide it through DI during bootstrap like so:
+Once you have implemented your custom MessageBus in either TypeScript, you must provide it through DI during bootstrap like so:

 In TypeScript: